 3. Reduce stimuli.

-Our little people’s brain is growing at a tremendous rate, and they are learning so much and taking in so many new concepts each day.
+Our little people’s brains are growing at a tremendous rate, and they are learning so much and taking in so many new concepts each day.
 This means it is easy for them to become overstimulated.
 So, if you reduce the stimuli they need to process, they have more capacity to regulate and calm down.
 To reduce the stimuli, try this:

 - Drop your voice down low and slow the pace of your words